Home » Recipes » Starbucks Copycat Homemade Chai Syrup (& Chai Latte)

 Chai syrup

-• Measure out 2 cups of water into a heat resistant bowl or large cup and steep 10 Tazo chai tea bags in the hot water for 15 minutes, occasionally stirring the tea bags to make sure they are all wet and soaking, but don't dunk the tea bags (this can result in bitterness).
+• Measure out 2 cups of hot water into a heat resistant bowl or large cup and steep 10 Tazo chai tea bags in the hot water for 15 minutes, occasionally stirring the tea bags to make sure they are all wet and soaking, but don't dunk the tea bags (this can result in bitterness).

 • After 15 minutes, squeeze out the tea bags well and discard the bags.
 If the tea bags split, pour through a fine tea strainer to filter out any tea or spice particles.
 You should end up with around 1 ½ cups of very strong chai (chai concentrate).